Mandatory HMO Licence

 Applying for a property licence

 The processing team will continue to issue all licence applications and answer all enquiries.
 Applicants will still be able to apply for licences online and make application fee payments.
 Applications for temporary exemptions and requests for licence fee refunds will also continue.

 HMO licence applications will continue to be processed and if the information provided with the application suggests that the HMO is likely to be compliant then the licence may be granted with appropriate conditions and a compliance visit carried out when possible afterwards.

 Compliance visits in respect of HMO licence applications and advisory visits to give advice on proposed HMO licence applications are being carried out as normal subject to government guidance on national and local lockdowns.

 Landlords unable to access an advisory visit will still be able to get advice on HMO space, amenity and fire precaution standards from a Housing Enforcement Officer by emailing their enquiries to Prslicensing@redbridge.gov.uk You can also find all necessary advice on our website.

 Mandatory House in Multiple Occupation (HMO) Licence

-A Mandatory HMO licence is required for any property that is occupied by 5 or more people living together as 2 or more separate households and which meets the standard, self-contained flat or converted building HMO test in Section 254 of the Housing Act 2004.
+A Mandatory HMO licence is required for any property that is occupied by five or more people living together as two or more separate households and which meets the standard, self-contained flat or converted building HMO test in Section 254 of the Housing Act 2004.